benfuddled/sheetloaf/README.md

 Yes, but you should use PostCSS-CLI in that case.
 This project is intended to simplify the two-step process of rendering Sass files and then transforming the output with PostCSS.

-Likewise, if all you're looking for is to compile Sass, stick with Dart Sass.
+Likewise, if all you're looking for is to compile Sass with no transformations, stick with Dart Sass.

 ```
 Usage: